 We do not offer Craniosacral Therapy at our Victoria clinic since it is not evidence based.
-You should demand a refund if you have been misled by a Victoria Physiotherapist.
+You should do your own due diligence.
 Please click on the following articles to learn more about this type of treatment;

 - Craniosacral Therapy

 - Alas Poor Craniosacral Therapy: A Scam of infinite Jest, of Most Excellent Fancy

 - A Systematic Review of Craniosacral Therapy: Biological Plausibility, Assessment Reliability and Clinical Effectiveness: UBC Study

 - Quackwatch: Craniosacral Therapy UBC Study Finds CST is not evidence based